Sorry, you need to enable JavaScript to visit this website.

 Career Opportunities

-A Master of Fine Arts in creative writing graduate is prepared primarily for the professional creation of new art, including fiction, poetry and other written forms.
+A MFA in creative writing graduate is prepared primarily for the professional creation of new art, including fiction, poetry and other written forms.
 In addition to working as novelists, poets and short story writers, graduates go on to careers in education, arts administration, media and entertainment, and in political and community organizations.
 Career examples include:

 • book or magazine editor